-A meta-analysis of 29 studies (n = 410) assessed outcomes of patients who underwent dural venous sinus stenting for refractive idiopathic intracranial hypertension, noting stenting is an accepted treatment, but "there are no randomized controlled studies" on outcomes and complications.
+A meta-analysis of 29 studies (n = 410) assessed outcomes of patients who underwent dural venous sinus stenting for refractive idiopathic intracranial hypertension.
 Technical success was 99.5%, the rate of major complication rate was 1.5%, and repeated procedure occurred in 10% of cases (Leishangthem, 2019).

-A systematic review/meta-analysis of 20 studies (n = 474) of intracranial venous sinus stenting for idiopathic intracranial hypertension included 88% females with a mean age of 35 and a mean mass body index of 35 kg/m^2 , who were followed for a median of 18 months after treatment.
+A systematic review/meta-analysis of 20 studies (n = 474) of intracranial venous sinus stenting for idiopathic intracranial hypertension included 88% females with a mean age of 35 and a mean mass body index of $35 \text{ kg/m}^2$ , who were followed for a median of 18 months after treatment.
 The review reported rates of papilloedema improvement (93.7%), headache improvement/resolution (79.6%), and pulsatile tinnitus resolution (90.3%).
 The rate of symptom recurrence was 9.8%, and major complications occurred in 1.9% of patients (Nicholson, 2019).